kevinrodbe/library/content/02-resources-and-get.md

 Let's look at an example of a filter.

 In the following code, we want to list all zombies whose weapons are an **axe**.
-We will pass the weapon name as a query string, which looks like this:
+We will pass the weapon name as a query string:

 ```
 /zombies?weapon=axe